Tips for Building a Resilient Business Model

 An adaptable operation doesn’t just mean being able to switch from one mode of working to another; it also involves having contingency plans and scalable systems that can handle both growth and contraction.
 Automating routine tasks is one way businesses can increase operational flexibility.
 Automation allows companies to maintain high productivity levels while reducing dependency on manual processes that may slow down during crises.

 Additionally, maintaining an agile supply chain is essential for adaptability.
 For example, companies like Toyota have long employed "just-in-time" manufacturing systems to reduce waste and improve efficiency.
-However, during supply chain disruptions, they had backup suppliers and flexible agreements in place to quickly adapt without halting production entirely.
+During supply chain disruptions, they had backup suppliers and flexible agreements in place to quickly adapt without halting production entirely.

 3. Building Strong Customer Relationships